Reading Time: 4 minutes

 What will 2018 bring?

 While 2018 won’t be the year that the machines take our jobs, they will continue to make our lives easier.
 The list of daily PPC management tasks has decreased over the years as we’ve outsourced more and more of our routine tasks to automated solutions.
 At Greenlane, this has freed up time on our account managers’ schedules to think bigger for their clients.
-Landing page creation and optimization continues to drive better and better results for our B2B clients and we are helping them create beautiful assets that their visitors are eager to download.
+Landing page creation and optimization continue to drive better and better results for our B2B clients and we are helping them create beautiful assets that their visitors are eager to download.
 On the e-commerce side, we are optimizing conversion rates by simplifying the checkout process, testing product page layouts, and improving product feeds.
 Have the machines made your life easier?
 Let us know how in the comments!